Lyman Kirkpatrick: Career

-At the request of Dulles, Kirkpatrick also compiled an internal report on the 1961 Bay of Pigs invasion.
+At the request of Dulles, Kirkpatrick also compiled an internal report on the 1961 Bay of Pigs Invasion.
 The controversial report, which remained classified until 1998, was critical of the planning and execution of the operation and was rumored to have caused resentment among staff at the CIA, particularly Dulles.
 Kirkpatrick would later write that he believed the report cost him "a fighting chance at the directorship."

 In December 1961, John McCone, the new director of the CIA, asked Kirkpatrick to chair a working group to study the organizational structure of the agency, which resulted in a major reorganization.
 In April 1962, Kirkpatrick was named executive director of the CIA, a new position created in order to help ease the administrative demands on McCone and future directors.

 In 1965, Kirkpatrick left the CIA to become a professor of political science at Brown University.
 In addition to lecturing and teaching, he served as president of the Association of Former Intelligence Officers, and was a member of the board of directors of the Naval War College and the Defense Intelligence College.
 Kirkpatrick also contributed to Encyclopædia Britannica (as well as other encyclopedias) and wrote three books for the general public, as well as textbooks used in the intelligence community and articles for journals dealing with military and intelligence matters.
 He retired from Brown in 1982 and moved to Middleburg, Virginia, one year later.

 Here is an excerpt from the introduction to his book The Real CIA, written in 1968:

 On one of his first assignments, he wrote:

+Death

-Kirkpatrick died at his home on March 3, 1995.
+Kirkpatrick died in 1995 at his home in Middleburg, Virginia.
 He was survived by his wife, Rita Kirkpatrick, two sons and two daughters from his first marriage to Jeanne Courtney, and five grandchildren.